jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-16-real-time-streaming-with-kafka-and-flink-4/index.md

 ### Kafka and Flink Cluster on Docker Compose

 In the [previous post](/blog/2023-11-09-real-time-streaming-with-kafka-and-flink-3), we discussed how to create a local Flink cluster on Docker.
 We can add additional Docker Compose services (*zookeeper* and *kafka-0*) for a Kafka cluster and the updated compose file can be found below.
+See [this post](/blog/2023-05-04-kafka-development-with-docker-part-1) for details how to set up a Kafka cluster on Docker.

 ```yaml
 # compose-local-kafka.yml